MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Description

-This method allows the snap to persist some data to disk in encrypted form and retrieve it at will.
+This method allows the snap to persist some data to disk and retrieve it at will.
-The data is automatically encrypted when `update`d using a snap-specific key, and automatically decrypted when retrieved using `get`.
+The data is automatically encrypted using a snap-specific key and automatically decrypted when retrieved.

 #### Example